St. Rita School A Plan for the 21st Century Fall, 2018 – Spring, 2023

 Task 2: St. Rita School will identify and track diverse learning needs of students and develop strategies and mechanisms to successfully transition students from the elementary to the secondary level.

-Task 1: The principal will support the purpose and uses of assessment to determine student mastery of subjects and grade levels.
+Task 1: The principal will support the purpose and the uses of assessment to determine Student(s) mastery of subjects and grade levels.

 Task 2: The teachers and staff will follow the assessment instrument in planning for student growth and for assessing the religion curriculum of St. Rita School.

-Task 1: The CIT will have the following mission:
+Task 1: The CIT plan will have the following mission:

-- Survey current practices in Catholic elementary education
+- Review best practices in Catholic elementary education.

-- Promote personalized learning, professional development of teachers and a phased strategy for implementation.
+- Promote personalized learning and professional development of teachers.

 - Provide and oversee ethical guidelines for the use of technology.